xrick94x/clipboard-recruiting-tht-sdet/docs/assignment.md

 If you like, we also provide you a base test framework so that you can directly get started writing tests, rather than setting up framework.
 [This framework]

-Note: Base (vanilla) framework is to help you get things faster - “if you want to”.
+Note: Base (clipboard-recruiting-tht-sdet) framework is to help you get things faster - “if you want to”.
 However we realize, sometimes you may like to use your own tool set, in which case you are free to do so - with no marks deducted - so feel free to pickup whatever you like :).

 > One request, don’t use any low code or licensed automation tools.